The Determinants of ESG Ratings: Rater Ownership Matters

 54 Pages Posted: 22 Jul 2021 Last revised: 6 Jun 2022

-Ratings on environmental, social, and governance (ESG) are largely obscure but have become widely used by investors.
+Environmental, social, and governance (ESG) ratings are increasingly popular in financial markets and for policy making.
 We show that firms held by the same investors who own the rater (“sister firms”) receive higher ESG ratings.
 Exogenously created sister firms through acquisitions provide causal inference for the ownership effect by exploiting an acquisition event that created sister firms exogeneously.
 Sister firms receive higher ratings when the common owners have larger stakes in the ESG rater.
-Notwithstanding their higher initial ratings, sister firms have worse future ESG outcomes.
-These findings suggest that the quality of ESG ratings can be undermined by conflicts of interest and have important implication for practitioners and regulators.
+Notwithstanding their initial higher ratings, sister firms have poorer future ESG outcomes.
+These findings suggest that the quality of ESG ratings can be undermined by conflicts of interest and have important implications for practitioners and regulators.

 Keywords: ESG, Rating agencies, Conflicts of interest, Ownership structure